The Long Island serial killer's dump site

 Originally, he kept his dump sites apart, as it lowered the chances of multiple victims being found at the same time.

-However, in the late 2000s, he had essentially run out of space and couldn't progress further west without increasing his exposure (the median strip narrows and there are houses up ahead).
+However, in the late 2000s, he had essentially run out of space and couldn't progress further west without increasing his exposure (the median strip narrows).

-The first victim to be placed at this site was 25-year-old Maureen Brainard-Barnes.
-She disappeared on July 9th, 2007 after telling a friend that she was going to meet a client outside of her motel in New York City.
+The first victim to be placed at this site was 25-year-old Maureen Brainard-Barnes, who disappeared on July 9th, 2007 after meeting a client outside of her motel in Manhattan.

 All of these phone calls were intentionally short and made from crowded areas in Manhattan.